livespotting/mconn/README.md

 --

-MConn is an in [Coffee-Script](http://coffeescript.org) written HA JobQueue combined with a module management to work as an event-subscriber behind Mesosphere's [Marathon](https://github.com/mesosphere/marathon) to react on incoming task events and realize simple post processes (for Service-Discovery-Solutions) based on up/down scalings.
+MConn is an in [Coffee-Script](http://coffeescript.org) written HA Queue combined with a module management to work as an event-subscriber behind Mesosphere's [Marathon](https://github.com/mesosphere/marathon) to react on incoming task events and realize simple post processes (for Service-Discovery-Solutions) based on up/down scalings.

 [![Workflows](docs/img/mconn_example.png)](https://github.com/livespotting/mconn)